Xola-lab/SQL-Database-Project/README.md

 ## The Database: Data Insertion

 Having created the necessary tables, I then inserted the data to populate the tables.
-Below is an example of how data was inserted into these tables using SQL `INSERT INTO` statements.
+Below is an example of how data was inserted into these tables using SQL **INSERT INTO** statements.

-### Example: Inserting Data into the `customers` Table
+### Example: Inserting Data into the **customers** Table

-The following SQL query demonstrates how a customer's information was inserted into the `customers` table.
+The following SQL query demonstrates how a customer's information was inserted into the customers table.

 ```sql
 INSERT INTO customers (customerName, customerLocation)
 VALUES ('Thembekile Nyembezi', 'Dobsonville');
 ```
+This method was repeated for all records, populating the database with customer information, product listings, collections, and sales transactions.